 • Extracurricular activities and other considerations

-***A successful BA/BS-MD applicant must possesses:
+***A successful BA/BS-MD applicant should have:

 - A minimum high school grade point average of 3.5 (weighted or unweighted; whichever is higher).